top of page

 Pride Plays’ mission is to celebrate and platform queer works, introduce new voices to the theatrical ecosystem, and support the next generation of artists.
 We hope to foster a deeper understanding of and appreciation for queer stories.

-Our 2025 Pride Plays in D.C.
+Our 2025 D.C.
+Line-Up

 PONY